alamgir-ahosain/learn-python/README.md

 Contributions are welcome!
 Feel free to fork the repo and create a pull request.

-# 🚀 Happy Coding in Go!
+# 🚀 Happy Coding in Python!